Posted by Andrew on May 20, 2019

 Absenteeism is a problem all workplaces have to manage.
 However, attendance problems aren’t limited to employees abusing their sick leave or calling out without notice on a regular basis.
 Smaller problems, such as tardiness, skipping out early, or excessively long lunch breaks can erode productivity and staff morale.

-Long lunches in particularly can be harder to notice since they occur in the middle of the day.
+Long lunches can be particularly hard to notice since they occur in the middle of the day.
 Many employees take their lunch break at their leisure and the time can shift from day to day depending on meetings, projects deadlines, and more.
 Companies that allow for flexible work hours may have an even harder time noticing the long lunch breaks since employees arrive and leave at various hours.

 Even so, there are several steps employers can take to rectify the issue without revoking the flexibility the rest of the staff enjoys and doesn’t misuse.
 Before approaching the employee, managers should try to identify possible explanations before jumping to biased conclusions.
 The following questions can help provide insight: